How To Host An Epic Paint Fight

 You may want to keep your clothes to resuse for another paint fight, a color powder war, or for yardwork.

-So, you want to keep your paint clothes:
+So, if you want to keep your paint clothes and get as much color out as possible try this:

 First, spray off as much paint as you can with a hose.
-Then soak them in a bucket or bath tub.
+Then soak them in a bucket, with detergent if you like.
 Rinse and repeat until most of the paint is removed before putting your clothes in your washing machine.

 LOCATION AND PREP